jimschubert/rewrite-docker/README.md

 This is a pet project to support dockerfiles in OpenRewrite.

 It does _not_ work well enough for you to use it.
 It's a work in progress.
+I can't promise that it will ever be finished.

 TODOs: